jkitsao/devhook-engineering-blog/_posts/reactive-mpesa-stk-webhooks.md

 }
 ```

-If you're **polling**, you keep hitting Daraja until this callback data is ready --- which is why users end up smashing refresh buttons.
+If you're **polling**, you keep hitting Daraja until this callback data is ready, which is why users end up smashing refresh buttons.

 ### Enter WebSockets: Real-Time Payments 🚀